Wolodmr/iovote/docs/installation.md

 # Installation Guide

-This guide will help you install and set up the **Vote Cast** project on your local machine.
+This guide will help you install and set up the **ioVote** project on your local machine.

 ## **Prerequisites**
 Before installation, make sure you have the following installed: